Javacord/Website/docs/wiki/essential-knowledge/completable-futures.md

 # Completable Futures

 ::: warning
-This tutorials assumes, that you are familiar with lambda expressions.
+This tutorial assumes that you are familiar with lambda expressions.
 Take a look at the [lambda introduction](/wiki/essential-knowledge/lambdas/) first, if you are not!
 :::